jxnwxx/tp/docs/UserGuide.md

 ### Listing all appointments of patient : `list-appt`

-Shows a list of all appointments of the patient. <br>
+Shows a list of all appointments of the patient.
 Useful when you want to check the upcoming appointments of a patient

 Format: `list-appt INDEX`